wp-plugins/echo1-consulting-inital-js-avatar/readme.txt

 1. Upload `echo1-consulting-initial-js-avatar.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's it!
+Initial JS Avatar is automatically selected as your default avatar.
-4. You can deactivate this plugin, or use another avatar type by visitin: Settings > Discussion > "Default Avatar"
+4. You can deactivate this plugin, or use another avatar type by visiting: Settings > Discussion > "Default Avatar"

 == Frequently Asked Questions ==